ogolosovskiy/net_utils/README.md

 Network Utilities

 Originally we have many local interfaces.
-Which one will be used for global network itercation?
+Which one will be used for global network interaction?
 It's W. Richard Stevens style example - How to find out your local interface.